Yankees vs. Astros Player Props Betting Odds

 Torres Stats

-- Torres hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .368 with two doubles, a walk and an RBI.
+- Torres hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .500 with two doubles, a home run, two walks and two RBI.

 Torres Recent Games